syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### Margin

 `Margin` is an absolute value used to add some blank space in any one of its four sides.
-You can displace the Annotations with the `Margin` property.
+You can displace the annotations with the `Margin` property.

 {% tabs %}
 {% highlight xaml %}